 Have you ever been informed to drink more water?
-What would your reaction be if you were told drinking water could ease your lower back pain?
+What would you say if you were told drinking water could ease your lower back pain?

 Well, at Chiropractic Associates, we understand that the discs in your spine are 80% water when they are young and healthy.
-As you get older and with damage, the discs lose water and that progresses to the condition called disc degeneration.
+With age and injury, the discs lose water and that progresses to the condition called disc degeneration.

-The participants got 2 sessions of spinal manipulation with a 1-week washout cycle in between.
-The effect was improvements in total and severe lower back pain in the hydrated (water-content increased) patients vs. the hypohydrated (water-content decreased) patients.
+The participants received 2 sessions of spinal manipulation with a 1-week washout cycle in between.
+The result was improvements in total and severe lower back pain in the hydrated (water-content increased) patients vs. the hypohydrated (water-content decreased) patients.
 Researchers conclude that there is greater improvement for patients in a hydrated state over those in an under-hydrated state.
-It is then understandable for healthcare practitioners like your Preston chiropractor to suggest that lower back pain patients increase their hydration to optimize treatment outcomes for lower back pain relief.
+It is then understandable for healthcare practitioners like your Preston chiropractor to recommend that lower back pain patients increase their hydration to optimize treatment outcomes for lower back pain relief.
 (1)

 So, at your Preston chiropractic clinic, Chiropractic Associates, details such as hydration of the whole patient with spine pain are considered and advised to address the issue if needed.